Updated: September 13, 2023

 Perhaps the most enticing aspect of CBD as a treatment for various medical conditions is the mildness of negative side effects.
 Everyone’s system responds to CBD differently, but most who experience side effects report dizziness and mild gastrointestinal discomfort/nausea.
 That said, consult your doctor before taking CBD if you currently take any medications, as CBD can cause reactions when combined with prescription drugs.

 What should I expect when taking CBD?
+What are the Best Cbd for Beginners?

 Most CBD users don’t “feel” any different after taking it.
 After taking large doses of CBD, you may feel a general sensation of wellness and feel a little more relaxed, but it isn’t comparable to the high of THC.